Cohesion Policy

 OP 2

-greener, low-carbon Europe in transition to a zero-carbon and resilient economy, promoting a clean and equitable energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation, risk prevention and management and sustainable urban mobility.
+A greener Europe, low in carbon, in transition to a net-zero and resilient economy, promoting a clean and equitable energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation, risk prevention and management and sustainable urban mobility.

 OP 3